mongodb/specifications/source/crud/crud.rst

     /**
      * The number of documents to return per batch.
      *
-     * For servers < 2.6, this option is ignored as aggregation cursors are not available.
+     * For servers < 2.6, this option is ignored and not sent as aggregation cursors are not available.
      * The default is no value: the driver sends no "batchSize" option to the server with
      * the "aggregate" command, thus accepting the server default batch size.
      *